 I grew up in Sydney but fell in love with North Queensland and moved here over 20 years ago.
 I have been working on the Daintree River for 15 years and I’m fortunate to have had many opportunities to photograph Daintree Rainforest animals over the years.

 I have had my own boat for 13 year now.
-I originally worked seven days a week but now days I have two days off to explore the river.
+I originally worked seven days a week running Daintree rainforest tours but these days I have two days off to explore the river.

 I am passionate about wildlife and the environment and have a deep respect for this country and its inhabitants and believe we need to preserve it for the future generations.

 Working with tourists every day offers me the opportunity to pass on this passion.
-Many of the animals that we share our country with are very misunderstood and my goal is to help others respect and admire these creatures and the habitat in which they reside.
+Many of the Daintree rainforest animals that we share our land with are very misunderstood and my goal is to help others respect and admire these creatures and the habitat in which they reside.

 Most people want to see crocodiles and I am fortunate that due to the time I’ve spent on the river I can recognise many of the regulars and have watched them grow up.
 I am familiar with their habits and have a deep understanding of some of their antics.